Ae3232/headless-cms/content/about-us/_index.md

   restrained by organizational hierarchies and personal judgments '
 valuesItemItemImg8: "/images/values-img8.svg"
 valuesItemTitle8: Excellence
-valuesItemDescription8: 'Quality is our top priority.
-We foster continuous improvement in every aspect of our business.'
+valuesItemDescription8: Quality is our top priority.
+We foster continuous improvement in every aspect of our business.
 menu:
   main:
     SectionPagesMenu: main